nautobot/nautobot/nautobot/docs/development/react-ui.md

 ### Hooks

 The React UI uses hooks to manage state and side effects.
-Hooks are functions that let you “hook into” React state and lifecycle features.
+Hooks are functions that let you "hook into" React state and lifecycle features.
 To learn more about hooks, see the [React Hooks documentation](https://react.dev/reference/react).

 ## Getting Started With Development